felzim/CompoundSplit/README.md

 If the program is not splitting hard enough for your purposes, you may want to find and use a smaller dictionary.

+Since it is only checked if the exact word is in these dictionaries the following problem can arise:
+"Beschwerden" is not split because the dictionaries only contain "Beschwerde"!
+A solution to this problem would be to do this compound splitting only on the lemmatized text with dictionaries containing lemmatized words.
+=> TODO: implement this OR make it possible to run it on a list of tokens!

+TODO: Make package smaller by only including de-mixed.dic, de-misc.dic and nl-NL.dic
+TODO: Write more documentation